 Let's just say watch this space.

-In fact, We've got a story coming out tomorrow that's very particular about the rottenness at the at the core of the Clintons, and that is how the Clintons were able to orchestrate a blackmail plot against somebody who was associated in the whitewater investigation to uncover a sleazy, dirty secret about that individual, and indeed use it against them to their favor in the Whitewater investigation.
+And that is how the Clintons were able to orchestrate a blackmail plot against somebody who was associated in the Whitewater investigation to uncover a sleazy, dirty secret about that individual and indeed use it against them to their favor in the Whitewater investigation.

-I'm not going to name names at this point, but suffice to say, the National Inquires had reporters in two areas of the country in the last twenty-four hours.
+I'm not going to name names at this point, but suffice to say, the National Inquirer has had reporters in two areas of the country in the last 24 hours.

-We are actively working this story, and I believe that this is a bumsh.
+We are actively working this story, and I believe that this is a bombshot.

 That'll come out tomorrow.